jimq93/Functional-Programming/README.md

 # Functional-Programming

-Greeetings fellow githubbers, repertoire of my functional programming examples from SICP from scratch as a side project.
+  Greeetings fellow githubbers, repertoire of my functional programming examples from SICP usign Scheme/Lisp from scratch as a side project.